naoshibaikyu/cyborgresistance/halloween.md

 MYSTERIOUS VOICE: We'll see about that when you're all in such a vunerable state!
 I wonder what will happen in this thrilling hunt?
 My minions capturing you and you become my feast or you manage to get past all my minions but STILL become my feast upon entering my throne room.

-WitchArrietty Angry: Ugh, I really hate arrogant villains.
-Especially *cowardly* arrogant villains!
-Hasn't even told us his name!

-OniSilver Angry: ...
+%End of Act 1

+@ACTNUM: ACT 2

+@LOCATIONcastle: MYSTERIOUS CASTLE

-%Minutes has past, Molly, Arrietty, and Silver soon see themselves wandering the dingy halls of the creepy castle.
+%Minutes has past; Molly, Arrietty, and Silver soon see themselves wandering the dingy halls of the creepy castle.

 UlalaMolly Sad: M-maybe we should just leave...?

-WitchArrietty: Don't you remember?
+WitchArrietty Annoyed: Don't you remember?
 The door's broken, and all the ground level windows are sealed!

 OniSilver: And because our electronics are jammed, we can't break out of here or call for help.

-WitchArrietty: We may as well try to fight our way out of here, since it is our only option.
+WitchArrietty Sad: We may as well try to fight our way out of here, since it is our only option.

-UlalaMolly: Oh, right.
+UlalaMolly Sad: Oh, right.
 O-okay then...

 %A few minutes pass, until suddenly...

-WitchArrietty: Hey, I think I hear something!
+WitchArrietty Shocked: Hey, I think I hear something!

 %Suddenly, out of a rickety old door, bursts a zombie!